javier-eguiluz/Project_DS_IceCube_RNN/README.md

 # Project_DS_IceCube_RNN
-Methods for RNN-based detection of neutrino events and rejection of noise background signals for the IceCube collaboration
+Methods for RNN-based detection of neutrino events and rejection of noise background signals for the IceCube collaboration.

+Contribution: We both have contributed, grosso modo, equally to all parts of the project.

 Instructions
 ==========